 When I see you again, I still cry (x2).

 Then, of course, came the dictatorship of Salazar, the longest in 20th century Europe.
 Rather than try to stamp out fado he chose to co-opt it.
 Under the decrees of 1927, performers and venues had to be licensed, and lyrics cleared in advance by the censor.
 No more improvisation.
 In one particular way, public recognition helped.
-Amália, the most influential of fado singers, popularised the music globally, touring widely, to places as far afield as the USSR, Japan, Israel, and South Africa, as well as the United States.
+Amália, the most influential of fado singers, popularise the music globally, touring widely to places as far afield as the USSR, Japan, Israel, and South Africa, as well as the United States.

 The result was that fado became identified with Salazar’s Portugal and Salazar’s regime – so much so that it was banned for two years after the “Carnation” revolution in 1974.
 Although it survived this, there followed a period when fado went into cultural decline, perhaps because it was associated with older people, an older inward-looking Portugal, and perhaps also the old regime.
 It took the emergence of Mariza, fado‘s second global star, to refresh the music, modernising it and taking it to new younger audiences.